Hello and welcome to my blog, Author Interviews. My name is Fiona Mcvie.

 Fiona: To craft your works, do you have to travel?
 Before or during the process?

 I do to a degree sometimes.
 I always do first-hand interviews with individuals who have experience with elements of my story, so I go to them.
 The story may require me to take a tour of a funeral home, for instance, as in Touch of Breeze, which features a mortician as the heroine.
 This type of research happens before I begin actual writing as well as during.

 Wicked Smart Designs.
 I love the designer and the cover she designed!
 She has designed a number of my covers.

 Fiona: Is there a message in your novel that you want readers to grasp?

-Fiona: Are there any new authors that have grasped your interest and who is your favorite author and what is it that really strikes you about their work?
+Fiona: Are there any new authors that have grasped your interest?

 Fiona: Do you see writing as a career?

 I definitely consider writing my career.
 I’m excited that I have been able to forge a career in writing and sustain it over the years.
 It’s also my passion.
 But that doesn’t mean it’s not a business.
 I feel it’s important to recognize that in order to be successful.